electric-sql/archived-electric-next/docs/api/http.md

 curl -i 'http://localhost:3000/v1/shape/foo?offset=-1'
 ```

-Then you switch into a live mode to use long-polling to recieve real-time updates.
+Then you switch into a live mode to use long-polling to receive real-time updates.
 We'll go over these steps in more detail below.
 First a note on the data that the endpoint returns.

 ### Shape Log